Don Marquis: Career

 In 1900, Marquis began working with the Census Bureau in Washington, D.C.
 In 1902 he became an associate editor of the Atlanta News and in 1904 moved to the Atlanta Journal newspaper, where in 1907 as a member of the editorial board he wrote many editorials during the heated gubernatorial election between his publisher Hoke Smith and future Pulitzer Prize winner, Clark Howell (Smith was the victor).
-In 1907, he began work as an associate editor at Joel Chandler Harris' newly-launched Uncle Remus Magazine, where he met his first wife Reina, who was a contributor to the magazine.'
+In 1907, he began work as an associate editor at Joel Chandler Harris' newly launched Uncle Remus Magazine, where he met his first wife Reina, who was a contributor to the magazine.'

 In 1912 he began work for the New York Evening Sun, and edited for the next eleven years a daily column, "The Sun Dial".
 In 1922 he left The Evening Sun (shortened to The Sun in 1920) for the New York Tribune (renamed the New York Herald Tribune in 1924), where his daily column, "The Tower" (later "The Lantern") was a great success.
 He regularly contributed columns and short stories to the Saturday Evening Post, Collier's and American magazines and also appeared in Harper's, Scribner's, Golden Book, and Cosmopolitan.

-Marquis's best-known creation was Archy, a fictional cockroach who first appeared in Marquis' newspaper column on March 29, 1916.
+Marquis's best-known creation was Archy, a fictional cockroach who first appeared in his newspaper column on March 29, 1916.
 Archy had been a free-verse poet in a previous life, and supposedly left poems on Marquis's typewriter by jumping on the keys, letter by letter.
 He typed only lower-case letters, without punctuation, because he could not operate the shift key.
 His verses were a type of social satire, and appeared regularly in Marquis' newspaper columns.
 Mehitabel, an alley cat and occasional companion of Archy, was the subject of some of Archy's verses.
-The archy and mehitabel book collections were illustrated by cartoonist George Herriman, better known to posterity as the author and artist of the newspaper comic strip Krazy Kat.
-Other characters developed by Marquis included Pete the Pup, Clarence the ghost, an anti-prohibitionist drinker known as "The Old Soak", a bohemian Greenwich Village character called Hermione, and an egomaniacal toad named Warty Bliggins.
+The Archy and Mehitabel book collections were illustrated by cartoonist George Herriman, better known to posterity as the author and artist of the newspaper comic strip Krazy Kat.
+Other characters developed by Marquis included Pete the Pup, Clarence the Ghost, an anti-prohibitionist drinker known as "The Old Soak", a bohemian Greenwich Village character named Hermione, and an egomaniacal toad named Warty Bliggins.

 Marquis was the author of about 35 books.
 He co-wrote (or contributed posthumously to) the films The Sports Pages, Shinbone Alley, The Good Old Soak and Skippy.
 The 1926 film The Cruise of the Jasper B was supposedly based on his 1916 novel of the same name, although the plots have little in common.